chesahkalu/azure_administrator/virtual_network.md

 ### User-defined routes (UDRs)

+You can't create or delete system routes, but you can override the system routes by adding custom routes to control traffic flow to the next hop.
 User-defined routes (UDRs) enable you to override Azure's default system routes and control the routing behavior of network traffic.
 UDRs control network traffic by defining routes that specify the next hop of the traffic flow.
-The next hop can be `Virtual network gateway`, `Virtual network`, `Internet`, or `Network virtual appliance (NVA)`.
+The next hop can be;
+- `Virtual network gateway`;Use to indicate when you want routes for a specific address to be routed to a virtual network gateway.
+The virtual network gateway is specified as a VPN for the next hop type.
+- `Virtual network`;Use to override the default system route within a virtual network.
+- `Internet`;Use to route traffic to a specified address prefix that is routed to the internet.
+- `Network virtual appliance (NVA)`;A virtual appliance is typically a firewall device used to analyze or filter traffic that is entering or leaving your network.
+You can specify the private IP address of a Network Interface Card (NIC) attached to a virtual machine so that IP forwarding can be enabled.
+Or you can provide the private IP address of an internal load balancer.
+- `None`;Use to drop traffic sent to a specified address prefix.

 Similar to system routes, UDRs also access route tables.

 * **Scenario**:
 Suppose you have a virtual machine that performs a network function like routing, firewalling, or WAN optimization.
 You want to direct certain subnet traffic to the NVA.
 To accomplish this configuration, you can;